ecbush/xenoGI/README.md

 The working directory must contain:

 - A parameter file.
 In the provided example/ directory this is called params.py.
+The blastExecutDirPath parameter in this file should be edited to point to the directory where the blastp and makeblastdb executables are.

 - A newick format tree representing the relationships of the strains.
 In the example this is called example.tre.
 Note that branch lengths are not used in xenoGI, and example.tre does not contain branch lengths.
 Also note that internal nodes should be given names in this tree.
 In the example.tre we label them i0, i1 etc. The parameter treeFN in params.py has the path to this tree file.